wmorgan/dcos-docs/1.7/development/overview.md

 ---
-UID: 56f9844599c70
 post_title: Overview
-post_excerpt: ""
-layout: docs.jade
-published: true
-menu_order: 100
+menu_order: 1
-page_options_require_authentication: false
-page_options_show_link_unauthenticated: false
-hide_from_navigation: false
-hide_from_related: false
 ---

-# <a name="universe"></a>Package Repositories
+## <a name="universe"></a>Package Repositories

-The DC/OS Universe contains all services that are installable DC/OS.
-For more information on DC/OS Universe, see the [GitHub Universe repository][1].
+In DC/OS, the [Universe][1] contains packages that are installable as services in a cluster.
+We differentiate between selected and community packages.
+The selected ones are packages have undergone a certification process, everyone is welcome and encourage to submit a community package.

-All services in the package repositories are required to meet a certain standard as defined by Mesosphere.
-For details on submitting a DC/OS service, see [Contributing a package][3].
+All services in the package repositories are required to meet a standard as defined by the DC/OS project team.
+For details on submitting a DC/OS service, see [Contributing a package][2].

-# <a name="adminrouter"></a>Admin Router and web interface integration
+## <a name="adminrouter"></a>Admin Router and Web Interface Integration

-By default, a DC/OS service is deployed on a [private agent node][4].
+By default, a DC/OS service is deployed on a [private agent node][3].
 To allow configuration control or monitoring of a service by a user, the admin router proxies calls on the master node to the service in a private node on the cluster.
-The HTTP service endpoint requires relative paths for artifacts and resources.
+The HTTP service endpoint requires relative paths for artefacts and resources.
 The service endpoint can provide a web interface, a RESTful endpoint, or both.
 When creating a DC/OS CLI subcommand it is common to have a RESTful endpoint to communicate with the scheduler service.

 The integration to the admin router is automatic when a framework scheduler registers a `webui_url` during the registration process with the Mesos master.
 There are a couple of limitations: